Federal Solar Panel Tax Credits, Rebates & Incentives: Government Solar Program

 The form is included with the standard 1040.
 The 5695 form also provides other energy credit options not discussed on this page.

-Understanding the Federal Tax Credit for Business Solar Photovoltaics
+Federal Tax Credit for Business Solar Photovoltaics

 Federal solar tax credits for businesses are available based on a separate set of guidelines.